tireddy2/draft-fossati-seat-early-attestation/draft-fossati-seat-early-attestation.md

 The server MUST also send a CertificateRequest message.

-If the server does not send a CertificateRequest message or none of the verifier identities proposed by the client (as indicated in the results_proposal extension in the ClientHello) match the server-trusted verifiers, then the results_proposal extension in the ServerHello MUST be omitted.
+If the server does not send a CertificateRequest message or none of the Verifier identities proposed by the client (as indicated in the results_proposal extension in the ClientHello) match the server-trusted Verifiers, then the results_proposal extension in the ServerHello MUST be omitted.

 The results_request extension in the ClientHello indicates what verifiers the client trusts as issuers of Attestation Results for the server.
-With the results_request extension in the EncryptedExtensions, the server indicates the identity of the verifier who issued the Attestation Results carried in the `Attestation` handshake message sent after the EncryptedExtensions by the server.
-The verifier identity in the results_request extension MUST contain a single value selected from the results_request extension in the ClientHello.
+With the results_request extension in the EncryptedExtensions, the server indicates the identity of the Verifier who issued the Attestation Results carried in the `Attestation` handshake message sent after the EncryptedExtensions by the server.
+The Verifier identity in the results_request extension MUST contain a single value selected from the results_request extension in the ClientHello.

 # Security Considerations {#sec-cons}